This Day In Writing History

 The novel is set in a dystopic fascist England of the future.
 The novel is narrated by its main character, Alex, a brilliant but psychopathic teenager who leads a gang of "droogs" that includes his friends Pete, Georgie, and Dim.

 Alex and his gang meet at a milk bar, where they drink drugged milk to get them ready "for a bit of the old ultra-violence."
-One night, while joyriding in a stolen car, the gang breaks into an isolated cottage, where they terrorize the couple that lives there, beating the husband and raping his wife.
+One night, while joyriding in a stolen car, the gang breaks into an isolated cottage.
+They terrorize the couple that lives there, beating the husband and raping his wife.

 When he's not out with his gang, Alex passes the time in his dreary home, escaping his poor excuse for parents by blasting the works of his favorite composer, "Ludwig Van," (Beethoven) and masturbating to violent sexual fantasies.